 Creche uses a variety of metrics to measure the impact of the mixed-income, inter-generational co-housing communities it creates.

-Two-thirds of our residents have reported that living in community has had a positive impact on their financial well being.
+87% of our residents have reported that living in community has had a positive impact on their financial well being.

 It is quite possible that without an organization like CRECHE, I would not have any housing at all.
 From basic things like never being able to afford 3 months of rent in 1 month (first, last, deposit) to having to navigate Boston housing market prices, there’s no way that I can make it work financially apart from a structure like CRECHE.